Ankitjakhar123/SoundLink-Project/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## ⚠️ Legal Disclaimer

+**Educational Purpose Notice:**

+SoundLink is created strictly for **educational and demonstration purposes only**.
+This project serves as a technical demonstration of web development skills, including frontend and backend integration, database management, and modern web application architecture.

+**Copyright Notice:**
+- Any music, album artwork, artist information, or other media content displayed in screenshots or in the application is used solely for educational demonstration.
+- We do not store, distribute, or encourage the unauthorized distribution of copyrighted content.
+- In a real-world implementation, proper licensing and permissions would be required from copyright holders.
+- If you intend to use this codebase for anything beyond personal learning, you must ensure compliance with all applicable copyright laws and obtain necessary licenses.

+**For Students and Developers:**
+This project is intended to showcase development techniques for streaming applications.
+If you adapt this code for other projects, you are responsible for ensuring your implementation respects intellectual property rights and complies with relevant laws in your jurisdiction.

 ## 🚀 Roadmap